W3W-EdU/FinTech_Meets_GovTech/README.md

 ---
 ## *Overview and Origin*
 PayIt was founded in 2013 by John Thomson, CEO and Michael Plunkett, COO in Kansas City Missouri.
 The idea for PayIt came about when Thomson went online to make a payment to renew his vehicle registration at the DMV.
 He was unable to make the transaction on their outdated website and found himself waiting in line at a DMV location.
 In an interview he said,
-<“This should be difference.
+>*“This should be different.
 It should be more modern, more convenient, more connected, more proactive.
-There should just be less friction when doing business with government.”>
+There should just be less friction when doing business with government.”*
 He says that he thought about how the burden of figuring everything out is on the citizen, and he wanted to create a solution to make the citizen more connected to government.
 They raised over $104 million with most coming from a single investor, Insight Venture Partners.
 ## *Business Activities*